-In February of 1905, a fire was raging through the east side of Main Street in Florence.
+In February of 1905, a fire raged through the east side of Main Street in Florence.
 Part of Dr. Kelly’s office was torn down in a desperate attempt to stop the progression of the fire.

 Dr. and Mrs. Kelly moved to London, Ontario in 1926.
 He worked up until June of 1943, when he became ill.
 Dr. Kelly died on the 30th of December, 1943 in London.
 At the time of his death, he resided at 185 Wharncliff Road.
 He was buried at Mount Pleasant Cemetery in London.